Dockless hire bike parking bays consultation

 Share Dockless hire bike parking bays consultation on Facebook Share Dockless hire bike parking bays consultation on Twitter Share Dockless hire bike parking bays consultation on Linkedin Email Dockless hire bike parking bays consultation link

-Phase three hire bike bay consultation
+Phase Four hire bike bay consultation outcome

-In June 2025, we wrote to residents in the community with details on how to provide feedback on 72 proposed hire bike parking bay locations as part of a statutory consultation, including public consultation.
+In November 2025, we wrote to residents in the community with details on how to provide feedback on 115 proposed hire bike parking bay locations as part of a statutory consultation, including public consultation.

-The ‘Phase Three Consultation Outcome’ document can be found under ‘Useful Documents’ on the right-hand side of this page and outlines which hire bike parking bays will be implemented (with or without amendments) and which bays will not progress at this time.
+The ‘Phase Four Consultation Outcome’ document can be found under ‘Useful Documents’ on the right-hand side of this page and outlines which hire bike parking bays will be implemented (with or without amendments) and which bays will not progress at this time.
 As there is demand for hire bike parking in the areas identified for consultation, we will revisit these locations during the subsequent phases of the hire bike parking bay implementation programme to identify specific sites that can support hire bike parking.

 Next steps

-Implementation of Phase Three bays
+Implementation of Phase Four bays

 These dates will be worked to as closely as possible but may be subject to slight change.